Manasvi-25/Manasvi-25/README.md

 In my free time, you’ll probably find me writing fiction and poetry, sketching, or playing puzzle games like Nerdle and its quirky spin-offs.

+# 🎯 Featured Project: WorkTimely – A Personal Productivity Companion
+What I’m Building: Started as a basic stopwatch in Java (June 2025), now evolving into a Pomodoro timer + aesthetic daily planner that mimics the feel of paper journals but with smarter features.
+Tools: Java, Java Swing, OOP, GUI Design
+Current Progress:
+– Built a working stopwatch with start/stop/reset and a clean Swing interface – Working on adding Pomodoro mode and a simple task planner – Focused on making the UX warm, personal, and not robotic Curious?
+Check out the project here

 # 🛠 Tech Stack:

 Technical skills and Languages: Java, Python, SQL, JavaScript, HTML/CSS, R